AnneKluytmans/novi-frontend-react-fruit-perfection/README.md

 ## Credits

-> This assignment, visual designs and all design specifications were created and provided by **Novi University** as part of the Frontend module.
+> This assignment, visual designs and images were created and provided by **Novi University** as part of the Frontend module.

 ---